Flushed with pride: The Story of Thomas Crapper, by Wallace Reyburn

 Thomas Crapper advertised on his products: Valveless Waste Preventer.

-Nephew George Crapper was also important to Thomas Crapper & Co., according to Snopes.com.
+Apparently nephew George Crapper was also important to Thomas Crapper & Co.
 George was awarded the 1897 patent for improvements in automatic syphonic discharge systems.
 When Thomas Crapper later retired in 1904, he passed the firm on to this bright young nephew.

 Why didn't the royals give Crapper a knighthood?
 After all, he had many dealings with royalty, all of them very satisfying.
 And Albert the Prince Consort had certainly presented George Jennings with the Medal of the Society of Arts at the height of Jenning's career.
 I suppose Crapper will have to rest in peace, knowing that his work helped to bring about a change in public attitude about buying sanitary wares.

 One last thought.
 The word crap is said to have derived from Dutch (krappe meaning to separate), and first came into use in medieval English, centuries earlier.
 If that is true, it is a remarkable coincidence.
-I personally think that crapping went into the English language, not invented by the Yorkshireman, but in honour of him.
+It seems that crapping went into the English language, not invented by the Yorkshireman, but in honour of him.
 Nonetheless, if I was the nephew George Crapper or one of the next generation of Crappers, I would have changed my surname.

 Read Lawrence Wright’s book Clean and Decent, published by Viking Adult in 1960 or Wallace Reyburn’s book Flushed with pride: The Story of Thomas Crapper, published by Trafalgar Square in 1998.
 Then if there is any other question you still have about toilet history, visit an original crapper in The Science Museum in London.